Skwuruhl/darktide-crosshairs-fix/README.md

 # Darktide Crosshairs Fix

 Darktide 1.4 fixed most issues with crosshairs but a few remain.
 Mod fixes remaining issues.
+Most notably I recently discovered that the vanilla crosshairs don't include spread ratio multipliers.

+Now includes shotshell pellet patterns.
+Modders can also read the active shotshell pattern via a function.

-Additionally the mod now has a function that custom crosshairs can use to properly have diagonal segments.
+Additionally the mod now has a function that custom crosshairs can use to properly have diagonal segments (e.g. through crosshair remap).

 [Nexus Mods](https://www.nexusmods.com/warhammer40kdarktide/mods/36)